 Generally, Oregon Local Budget Law requires annual budgets be adopted for all funds.
-The modified accrual basis of accounting is used for all budgets.
+The modified accrual basis of accounting is used for all budgets, except Oregon Budget Law requires the repayment of interfund loans in a subsequent year to be budgeted.
 All annual appropriations lapse at fiscal year end.